googlefonts/googlefonts.github.io/gf-guide/promotion.md

 ## Images for the About section

 The 'About' section in the specimen of your typeface on Google Fonts will give a more detailed presentation of the project, its origins, inspirations, and uses.
-Please look at the [Description File](./description.md) section of this Guide for more details.
+Please look at the [Article file](./article.md) section of this Guide for more details.

 Max resolution allowed:
 Height: 1024 pixels